Optimal grading contests: Model

+Notice that if $\thl>0$, Assumption \ref{ass:geniusrare} only requires that $F(.)$ is twice-differentiable, as the second condition is trivially satisfied.
+When $\thl=0$, the second condition can be equivalently written as $\lim_{\th \to 0} \frac{F^2(\th)}{\th} =0$, capturing the requirement that extremely productive agents are somewhat unlikely.
+For instance, with $\Theta=[0,1]$ and $F(\theta)=\theta^p$, $F(.)$ satisfies Assumption \ref{ass:geniusrare} if and only if $p>\frac{1}{2}$. \\

-The $n$ agents compete in a contest.
-A contest with $n$ agents is defined by a prize vector $\v=(v_1,v_2, \dots, v_n)$ such that $v_i \geq v_{i+1}$ for all $i \in \{1, 2\dots, n-1\}$.
-Given a contest $\v$, each agent $i$ simultaneously chooses an effort (or bid) level $x_i$.
-The agents are ranked in order of the efforts they exert and awarded the corresponding prizes.
-If agent $i$ exerts effort $x_i$ and wins the $j$th prize, its payoff is
+There is a designer who designs a contest $v=(v_1, \dots, v_n)$ with $v_1\geq v_2\geq \dots \geq v_n$.
+Given the contest $v$, all agents simultaneously choose their effort.
+The agents are ranked according to their effort and awarded the corresponding prizes, with ties broken uniformly at random.
+If agent $j\in N$ exerts effort $x_j\geq 0$ and wins prize $v_i$, its payoff is